mlops-discord/gpu-optimization-workshop/community-note.md

     2. Eager execution allows easy debugging but this trades off performance
     3. Models getting converged to eager may not be the best performance
 2. Pointwise ops
-    4. Every element assigned to a single thread that run in parallel
+    1. Every element assigned to a single thread that run in parallel
 3. Memory hierarchy
-    5. Load data in shared memory and apply relu
+    1. Load data in shared memory and apply relu
-    6. Done differently in Triton
+    2. Done differently in Triton
 4. Eager execution can lead to unnecessary memory accesses if kernels are repeated
 5. GPU mem bandwidth is the bottleneck not FLOPs
 6. Operations / no of bytes accessed = arithmetic intensity
-7. Repeated calls to a kernel can be fused together - torch.compile (generates Triton) - PyTorch 2 paper for more information
+7. Repeated calls to a kernel can be fused together - `torch.compile` (generates Triton) (see PyTorch 2 paper for more information).
 8. FP32 to FP16 or BF16 improves the perf significantly
-9. torch.set_float32_matmul_precision(‘high’) => use tensor cores => talk by Nvidia about tensor cores on CUDA MODE
+9. `torch.set_float32_matmul_precision('high')` => use tensor cores => talk by Nvidia about tensor cores on CUDA MODE
-10. Most of the time may be spent on figuring out which GPU kernel to use because 1.a above
+10. Most of the time may be spent on figuring out which GPU kernel to use because 1.1 above
 11. CUDA kernels are asyc so queue them up -> CUDA graphs “reduce-overhead” in torch.compile
 12. Quantization helps compute bound but also mem bound kernels as it reduces the number of bytes accessed in the arithmetic intensity calculation
 13. GPT fast - weight only quantization